craftercms/docs/source/content-authors/content-authors-navigating-studio.rst

 |

-You may drag around a component from one position to a different position.
+You may drag around a component from one position to a different position by enabling the ``Move mode`` (by clicking the ``Move mode`` icon at the top right, or by using the keyboard shortcut).
 Crafter Studio administrators can configure what components are available in this panel.

 .. image:: /_static/images/content-author/preview-page-components-drag.jpg